Sophitia Alexandra: Promotion and reception

+The staff of Chinese magazine Gamer named her one of the most beautiful female characters in video games, praising her as a character one couldn't find in real life.
+Examining her through the scope of Greek beauty standards, they stated while her face didn't fit such ideals, they felt the Ancient Greeks appreciated "a woman's healthy physique and elegant demeanor", something that they saw Sophitia as exemplifying and helped to make her popular with American and European audiences.
+They further described her aura as equally strong, pointing towards her revealing clothing as likely reflecting the Greek concept of allowing physical exposure for beautiful women.
+They praised her appearances across the first three Soulcalibur games, and expressed interest in possibly seeing a roleplaying game title that illustrated her storyline.

 However, others were more critical of her design.
 The 2004 book Race, Gender, Media: Considering Diversity Across Audiences, Content, and Producers described Sophitia as oversexualized, with her outfit being the "micro mini version of the St. Pauli Girl frock", and further felt Sophitia was designed for solely the viewing pleasure heterosexual boys and men.
 In the paper Pretty Good for a Girl: A Feminist Content Analysis of Female Video Game Characters, and Interviews with Female Gamers, Elizabeth Munday stated Sophitia showed that the "real-world logic of protecting yourself during a fight was missing from the female character designs" in Soulcalibur, further noting that her outfit coupled with her large breasts and exposed thighs contributed to "an almost untouchable allure to the character", and emphasized the contrast between male and female characters in the series.
 Game designer Celia Pearce cited her among other characters as an example of "kombat lingerie", claiming her attire was more about the male fantasy of watching women in battle instead of female empowerment.

 The changes to Sophitia's appearance throughout the series have also been discussed.
 Journalist Paul Tassi in an article for Topless Robot criticized the progressive changes, particularly in how her bust appeared to increase in size while her clothes became more revealing, stating while he was not opposed to attractive female characters, "there is a line that crosses into pure ridiculousness, and fighting games [...] regularly step over it".
 University of Delaware professor Rachel Hutchinson described Sophitia as the developer's "ideal figure of the western woman", noting as the series progresses she her hair gradually becomes more blonde and her outfit incorporates more blue, suggesting the blonde hair/blue eyes combination as a trait associated with Western character.
 She also noted Sophitia's designs growing more intricate as the series progressed, calling them "far from practical, focusing on the beauty and sexuality of the image and the grace of the character's movement", and tying into the increased mythical nature of the games.